henrikweyer/Turing-foams/README.md

 Moreover, it is used to perform pseudo-arclength continuation of the two-species PAR reaction&ndash;diffusion system.
 This is done using the implementation provided in the notebook continuation-setup.nb (fbrauns/2cMcRD-coarsening).

 ## Usage example
 The folder _usageExample-github_ contains two example simulations, including setup files for the Comsol simulations, simulation data, and analysis notebooks using Mathematica.
+To reproduce and analyze the data, the Comsol simulation is run, the data is exported as specified in the Comsol setup file to a text file, which is then imported using the Mathematica notebooks (Comsol2Mathematica2hdf5.nb is assumed to be in the same folder as the analysis notebooks).
+The Mathematica notebooks then provide different analysis steps.

 The subfolder _3s3cMcRD_ contains a small simulation of a three-species two-component McRD system with mutual-detachment reactions (.mph file).
 A triple junction is simulated, the junction angles measured, and compared with the non-equilibrium Neumann law (.nb file).
 The simulation and analysis notebooks finish in less than 5 minutes on a high-performance workstation.
 The simulation data is included (.txt files).